 provides targeted interventions and support cycles.

-All students at Juan Morel Campos Secondary School are enrolled in a talent course (band, chorus, dance, or visual arts) which is part of their daily program during school.
+All students at Juan Morel Campos School of the Arts are enrolled in a talent course (band, chorus, dance, or visual arts) which is part of their daily program during school.
 Students build the talent of their choice through a 7-year sequence of courses that culminates in graduation, and post-secondary opportunities in their talent area.
 The school partners with arts organizations such as BRIC Rotunda and NURTUREart to infuse the arts into content-area studies.